-(By Nino Orto)You can find them in the front row during public beheadings and crucifixions held in Raqqa and in all the cities under the control of ISIS.
+You can see them in the front row during public beheadings and crucifixions carried in Raqqa and all the cities under the control of ISIS.
 They are used for blood transfusions when fighters of the Islamic State are injured.
 They are paid to spy and are trained to become suicide bombers without hesitation.
-Are the children of the caliphate, the future soldiers of ISIS’s envisaged caliphate?
+Are the Children of the Caliphate, the future soldiers of ISIS’s envisaged caliphate?

-To monitor the whole “system“, a network of former military and intelligence officers keep a close eye on civilians, collaborators and dissidents.
-Many of these officers operated with Saddam Hussein’s fearsome Da’irat al Mukhabarat al Amah, the internal services of the former dictator and his Ba’athist party.
-The officers of Saddam have been and continue to be a potent part of the strength of ISIS structure and operations and played a crucial role in the victories of the group in 2014.
-Iraqi Finance Minister Hoshyar Zebari, a Kurd who spent years opposing Saddam, recently revealed that former Ba’athists who work with ISIS have equipped the militia with the know-how of all respect, especially with regard to collecting intelligence.
+To monitor the whole system a network of former military and intelligence officers keep a close eye on civilians, collaborators and dissidents.
+Many of these officers were previously worked with Saddam Hussein’s fearsome Da’irat al Mukhabarat al Amah, the internal services of the former dictator and his Ba’athist party.
+The officers of Saddam have been and continue to be a powerful part of the strength of ISIS structure and operations and played a crucial role in the victories of the group in 2014.
+Iraqi Finance Minister Hoshyar Zebari, a Kurd who spent years opposing Saddam, recently revealed that former Ba’athists equipped the militia with massive know-how, especially in the field of intelligence.
 “They know who is who, by clans, name by name.”
-Everything else is history.